Button, Button - Don't You Love These Buttons?!

 Old Satsuma

-Bought at an auction of Dorothy Foster Brown's Button Collection - 1980's - at Douglas Auctions in Deerfield, MA.
+Bought at Douglas Auctions in Deerfield, MA. in 1980's

 There are 35 Butterflies - All have a lot of applied gold detailing which is hard to see in my photos.
-Measures 1 7/8" across - Oldest type of shank seems to have been fiddled with (probably to be able to put the pipe cleaner thru!) but is strong.
+Measures 1 7/8" across - Oldest type of Satsuma shank has been fixed (by original owner - Dorothy Foster Brown) to accommodate wire, but it is strong.

 I have it mounted in a small frame & hanging where I can always see it.